hsf-training/hsf-training-singularity-webpage/_episodes/08-instances.md

 If you go to http://localhost:8850 (with SSH tunneling if needed), you will find out that for security reasons the Jupyter webapp will ask for an access token.
 Fortunately, you can get the token listing the URL of active servers using the `jupyter notebook list` command.
-To execute the command inside the instance, use `sigularity exec`:
+To execute the command inside the instance, use `apptainer exec`:
 ```bash
 apptainer exec instance://mynotebook jupyter notebook list
 ```